Shopify/hydrogen-v1/docs/components/primitive/video.md

----
-gid: c0d06be4-fafe-11eb-9a03-0242ac130003
-title: Video
+# Video
-description: The Video component renders a video for the Storefront API's Video object.
----

 The `Video` component renders a video for the Storefront API's [Video object](https://shopify.dev/api/storefront/reference/products/video).

 The component outputs a `video` element.
-You can [customize this component](https://shopify.dev/api/hydrogen/components#customizing-hydrogen-components) using passthrough props.
+You can [customize this component](/docs/components#customizing-hydrogen-components) using passthrough props.

 ## Example code